 - Use grilling to build flavor for a sauce.
 Try grilling tomatoes, onions, or chili peppers and then blending them into your favorite salsa.
 The grill adds an amazing depth of flavor that’s hard to get any other way.

 - Set your meat up for success.
 When picking a type of meat to grill, remember that cuts with more fat like chicken thighs or skirt steak are more forgiving than leaner cuts like chicken breasts or pork loin.
 Leaner cuts like these benefit from brining and indirect cooking (more on that below) so they don’t dry out.
-If you’re intimidated by grilling a large cut of meat, we recommend giving it some more surface area so it can cook faster and more evenly.
+If you’re intimidated by grilling a large cut of meat, try giving it some more surface area to cook faster and more evenly.
 Try butterflying pork or beef roasts or spatchcocking a chicken so they’re easier to cook on the grill.

 How to grill